Document tagger for qualitative analysis

 Installation using pip

 You first need to install Python 3 and Calibre , the open source e-book management software.
-Taguette uses a part of Calibre to convert documents into HTML, allowing you to highlight and tag parts of them.
+Taguette uses a part of Calibre to convert documents into HTML (and wv for old .doc files), allowing you to highlight and tag parts of them.

 Once you’ve installed Python, you can install Taguette with its dependencies from the command line with the following: